 Therefore, anyone who takes these depressants, when not medically prescribed, should seek help sooner than later.
 The drug habit often develops because a doctor prescribes the medications.
-It does not take very long for benzodiazepines to become addictive.
+It does not take very long for benzo addiction to set in.

 Therefore, people who take them regularly will become dependent on them.
 If you see this happening, you should seek help from a rehab facility so they can help tackle the issue before it turns into a full-blown problem.

-That said, some people have already gotten in deep with benzodiazepines.
+That said, some people have already gotten in deep with benzo abuse.
 If so, it is never too late to seek help.
-Get yourself or your loved one to a facility where they can detox and become a healthier, happier person.
+Get yourself or your loved one to a facility where they can get a medical detox and become a healthier, happier person.

-Rehab facilities are the tried and true way to help a person struggling with substance abuse.
-That is because facilities like us here at the No Matter What Rehab Center will keep the person on the grounds under close scrutinization.
+Rehab facilities are the tried and true way to help a person struggling with benzodiazepine use and other instances of substance use disorder.
+That is because treatment facilities, like us here at the No Matter What Rehab Center, will keep the person on the grounds under close scrutinization.